AMLing2/MAS306_Drone_G12/Code/Camera/README.md

 - Final Test is 4, more speed and more angles.

 ### screenshotCamera.py
-- For capturing screenshots from the camera stream
+- For capturing frames from the camera stream
+- Press S to take a screenshot
-- Press S to capture the current frame
+- Press C to capture current frame for calibration
 - Press Q to stop the stream
-- The name of the screenshot will be numbered from the amount of files in the Screenshots folder
+- Automatic directory change and numbering

 ## Screenshots